 Next, setup the proper location of your sitemap from the txt file.

 You can submit your sitemap by navigating to:

 Webmaster Tools > Crawl > Sitemaps

-If you want to further help search engines with indexing, you can also use multiple XML sitemaps.
+If you want to further help search engines with indexing and txt files, you can also use multiple XML sitemaps.